-(b) For cases managed in the Origin child support automated system: any payment received on arrears will be disbursed in prorated shares, based on the proportionate share of each support obligation in relation to the total amount owed.
+(b) For cases managed in the Origin child support automated system: any payment received on arrears will be disbursed in prorated shares, based on the proportionate share of each support obligation in relation to the total amount owed.¶

 (10) If the obligor has a current support obligation for multiple children on a single case, those children have different assistance statuses and the order does not indicate a specified amount per child, current support payments will be prorated based upon the number of children and their assistance status.
-Support payments in excess of current support for these cases will be distributed and, as appropriate, disbursed as provided in OAR 137-055-6022.
+Support payments in excess of current support for these cases will be distributed and, as appropriate, disbursed as provided in OAR 137-055-6022.¶

-(11) The Department will retain the fee charged by the Secretary for cases referred for Full Collection Services per OAR 137-055-4360 from any amount subsequently collected by the Secretary under this program.
-The Department will credit the obligor's case for the full amount of collection and distribute and, as appropriate, disburse the balance as provided in OAR 137-055-6022.
+(8) DOJ11) The Department will retain the fee charged by the Secretary for cases referred for Full Collection Services per OAR 137-055-4360 from any amount subsequently collected by the Secretary under this program.
+DOJThe Department will credit the obligor's case for the full amount of collection and distribute and, as appropriate, disburse the balance as provided in OAR 137-055-6022.¶

-(12) Unless a federal tax refund intercept collection is disbursed to assigned support, the Department will retain the fee charged by the Secretary.
-Despite the fee, the Department will credit the obligor's case for the full amount of the collection and reduce the arrears balance owed to the obligee.
-If the collection is disbursed to assigned support, the Department will pay the fee.
+(912) Unless a federal tax refund intercept collection is disbursed to assigned support, DOJthe Department will retain the fee charged by the Secretary.
+Despite the fee, DOJthe Department will credit the obligor's case for the full amount of the collection and reduce the arrears balance owed to the obligee.
+If the collection is disbursed to assigned support, DOJthe Department will pay the fee.¶

-(13) Unless a state tax refund intercept collection is disbursed to assigned support, the Department will retain the fee charged by the Department of Revenue.
-Despite the fee, the Department will credit the obligor's case for the full amount of the collection and reduce the arrears balance owed to the obligee.
-If the collection is disbursed to assigned support, the Department will pay the fee.
+(103) Unless a state tax refund intercept collection is disbursed to assigned support, DOJthe Department will retain the fee charged by the Department of Revenue.
+Despite the fee, DOJthe Department will credit the obligor's case for the full amount of the collection and reduce the arrears balance owed to the obligee.
+If the collection is disbursed to assigned support, DOJthe Department will pay the fee.¶

-(14) Within each arrears type in the sequence of payment distribution and disbursement in OAR 137-055-6022, 137-055-6023 or 137-055-6024, the Department will apply the support payment to the oldest debt in each arrears type.
-(15) Any excess funds remaining after arrears are paid in full will be processed as provided in OAR 137-055-6260.
+(14) Within each arrears type in the sequence of payment distribution and disbursement in OAR 137-055-6022, 137-055-6023 or 137-055-6024, DOJthe Department will apply the support payment to the oldest debt in each arrears type.¶

+(125) Any excess funds remaining after arrears are paid in full will be processed as provided in OAR 137-055-6260 unless the obligor has elected in writing to apply the credit balance toward future support as provided in section (13) of this rule.¶

+(13) DOJ.¶

 (16) The Department will distribute and, as appropriate, disburse support payments representing future support on a monthly basis when each such payment actually becomes due.
 No amounts may be applied to future months unless current support and all arrears have been paid in full, except that if a collection from income withholding was remitted in the amount requested, the Department may either disburse the amount or hold it, even if the amount exceeds arrears owed at the time the payment was received.

-STATUTORY/OTHER AUTHORITY: ORS 25.020, 25.610, 180.345 STATUTES/OTHER IMPLEMENTED: ORS 18.645, 25.020, 25.610
+Statutory/Other Authority: ORS 25.020, 25.610, 180.345

+Statutes/Other Implemented: ORS 18.645, 25.020, 25.610, SB 765 (2017)